-d.
-Is very useful in the suppression of smallarms fire around helicopter LZ's.

-3. CS when used in defensive operations:

-a.
-Assists in perimeter defense by impeding approaches to and passages through the perimeter.

-4. CS has been found to be increasingly effective by military commanders in South Vietnam.
+- b.
+Aids in the assault of area targets. - c.
+Is effective in flushing bunkers and caves. - d.
+Is very useful in the suppression of smallarms fire around helicopter LZ's. - 3.
+CS when used in defensive operations: - a.
+Assists in perimeter defense by impeding approaches to and passages through the perimeter. - 4.
+CS has been found to be increasingly effective by military commanders in South Vietnam.
 Procurement of bulk CS, primarily to support SVN, has amounted to 3.5 million pounds in FY 1968 and 4.0 million pounds in FY 1969.
-Actual expenditure data is not readily available.
+Sixteen hundred tons have been expended in the past 18 months.